 Murphy home prices are not only among the most expensive in Texas, but Murphy real estate also consistently ranks among the most expensive in America.

-Murphy is a decidedly white-collar city, with fully 93.38% of the workforce employed in white-collar jobs, well above the national average.
+Murphy is a decidedly white-collar city, with fully 93.15% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Murphy is a city of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Murphy who work in management occupations (17.73%), sales jobs (13.10%), and office and administrative support (9.84%).
+There are especially a lot of people living in Murphy who work in management occupations (18.04%), sales jobs (13.80%), and healthcare (10.04%).

 Also of interest is that Murphy has more people living here who work in computers and math than 95% of the places in the US.

 Murphy is an extremely ethnically-diverse city.
 The people who call Murphy home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Murphy residents report their race to be White, followed by Asian.
-Important ancestries of people in Murphy include English, Irish, Scottish, and Nigerian.
+Important ancestries of people in Murphy include German, Irish, Scottish, and Italian.

 The most common language spoken in Murphy is English.
 Other important languages spoken here include Vietnamese and Spanish.